ajaykeshri881/Drasa-AI/Readme.md

 # 🚀 Drasa AI

 Drasa AI is a state-of-the-art, multi-modal AI platform designed to deliver a premium, intelligent, and seamless conversational experience.
-Built on a modern Next.js 15 App Router architecture, it acts as a unified gateway to the world's most powerful AI models, including Claude 3.5 Sonnet, GPT-4o, and Gemini 1.5 Pro.
+Built on a modern Next.js 15 App Router architecture, it acts as a unified gateway to the world's most powerful AI models.

 ---